bportelli/NoFapGuard/README.md

 # NoFapGuard
-The app that intervenes against lustful infractions with a distracting obstruction.
+*The app that intervenes against lustful infractions with a distracting obstruction.*

-In plain English: if this app detects an inappropriate image on screen, a fullscreen window will prompt you to type out a verse selected randomly from the Bible.
-It won't get out of your way until the task is complete, giving you enough time to cool off, and then quickly close your windows before the next check.
+This app runs in the background.
+If the app detects an inappropriate image on screen, a fullscreen window (the intervention) will prompt you to type out a verse selected randomly from the Bible to get you to cool off.
+It won't get out of your way until the task is complete.
+You then get a few seconds to quickly close your windows before the next check.

 Fair warning, for anyone attempting to use this seriously to help with NoFap (or a similar commitment): **This app is not a substitute for discipline.** It takes some harsher actions against browser activity, esp. searches, via the keyword-scanning feature, with the assumption that the user is a). relying on a browser to access triggering media (because the user has already deleted anything troublesome from their computer... right?
 RIGHT?) and b). already has a url scanner/blocker in place against triggering websites.